bitpay/bitcore-node/README.md

 - `daemon.start([options], [callback])` - Start the JavaScript Bitcoin node.
 - `daemon.getBlock(blockHash|blockHeight, callback)` - Get any block asynchronously by block hash or height as a node buffer.
+- `daemon.isSpent(txid, outputIndex)` - Returns a boolean if a txid and outputIndex is already spent.
+- `daemon.getBlockIndex(blockHash)` - Will return the block chain work and previous hash.
+- `daemon.estimateFee(blocks)` - Estimates the fees required to have a transaction included in the number of blocks specified as the first argument.
+- `daemon.sendTransaction(transaction, allowAbsurdFees)` - Will attempt to add a transaction to the mempool and broadcast to peers.
-- `daemon.getTransaction(txid, blockhash, callback)` - Get any tx asynchronously by reading it from disk.
+- `daemon.getTransaction(txid, queryMempool, callback)` - Get any tx asynchronously by reading it from disk, with an argument to optionally not include the mempool.
-- `daemon.log(message), daemon.info(message)` - Log to standard output.
-- `daemon.error(message)` - Log to stderr.
+- `daemon.getTransactionWithBlockInfo(txid, queryMempool, callback)` - Similar to getTransaction but will also include the block timestamp and height.
+- `daemon.getMempoolOutputs(address)` - Will return an array of outputs that match an address from the mempool.
+- `daemon.getInfo()` - Basic information about the chain including total number of blocks.
-- `daemon.close([callback])` - Stop the JavaScript bitcoin node safely, the callback will be called when bitcoind is closed.
+- `daemon.stop([callback])` - Stop the JavaScript bitcoin node safely, the callback will be called when bitcoind is closed.
 This will also be done automatically on `process.exit`.
 It also takes the bitcoind node off the libuv event loop.
 If the daemon object is the only thing on the event loop.
 Node will simply close.

 ## License